 D&O insurance has been taken out for all members of the Management Board and the Supervisory Board; a deductible of 10% was agreed upon for Management Board members in accordance with section 93(2) sentence 3 of the AktG.

-Pursuant to section 111 (5) of the AktG, the resolution of the Supervisory Board dated June 21, 2017 set the target percentage of women on the Management Board and the Supervisory Board at 0% by June 30, 2021 according to the actually existing percentage and the rate previously applicable until June 30, 2017.
+Pursuant to section 111 (5) of the AktG, the resolution of the Supervisory Board dated June 21, 2017 set the target figure of women on the Management Board and the Supervisory Board at 0% by June 30, 2021, which was achieved for the 2018 reporting year.
 However, the Supervisory Board is endeavoring to give priority to women with the same qualifications in order to increase the percentage of women on the Supervisory Board and the Management Board.
-Given that the target percentage was 0%, this was met in the reporting year.

 Since the Management Board and Supervisory Board have stated in their Declaration of Conformity that they will not follow the Code's recommendations on appointing members in terms of the limit to be set for the length of membership, competency profile nor on appointing independent members, information on implementing this objective in terms of section 5.4.1 of the Code is also unnecessary in this report.
 However, it should be pointed out that the three Supervisory Board members have been independent since the Annual Stockholder's Meeting in 2013.

 Details on the security holdings of the Company's executive bodies will be shown in the notes to the consolidated financial statements.